A scrumptious shiitake risotto with soy sauce, parmesan cheese, fresh chives and an egg yolk… And more about my cooking class in Shanghai!

 So here we finally arrive in Shanghai, the typhoon has gone and we can’t wait to see Shanghai.

 Because Tom had to work during most of the day, Andy, a friend of him took us into town to visit places for three days.
 Three days?
-Well here’s the catch: Tom’s business and factory is in Qingdao, so that’s where we flew to for a visit… and a risotto cooking class by moi!
+Well here is the catch: Tom’s business and factory is in Qingdao, so that is where we flew to for a visit… and a risotto cooking class by moi!

-And again I’ll skip that part where our flight was delayed, then cancelled, then delayed and cancelled again.
+And again I will skip that part where our flight was delayed, then cancelled, then delayed and cancelled again.
 We got to Qingdao right on time for pre dinner drinks instead of pre lunch drinks.

 So the day after I unpack my chef’s jacket and we hop into Tom’s van to go visit his factory and staff.
 Boy that was an interesting experience!
 The fish cleaners, the spotless warehouses with monster machinery to cook, bread and fry ingredients such as fish and seafood.

-Because that’s what Tom’s business stands for (and I think I hadn’t mentioned that before): he creates (quick frozen) culinary prepared foods for selective retail and food service customers in Australia, the USA, Europe and China.
+Because that is what Tom’s business stands for (and I think I hadn’t mentioned that before): he creates (quick frozen) culinary prepared foods for selective retail and food service customers in Australia, the USA, Europe and China.

 I copied that from your LinkedIn profile by the way to be sure I got that right, Tom. 😉

-Food of course!
-And that’s what we’re here for today: to cook.
+And that is what we are here for today: to cook.
 When entering the building I saw this amazing shiny industrial kitchen out of the corner of my eye…

 I clearly remember the spaghetti marinera, the fried mozzarella and tomato fritters, the samosas, the salmon croquettes, the shrimp croquettes and the beer batter fish tenders.